victorhalla/seedunano.controller/README.md

  3. Relay

  ## Software
- Objective is to create an environment composed of 3 important pieces:
+ Objective is to create an environment composed of 4 important pieces:
  1. **SeedUP Nano Firmare** - capable setup Wifi credentials, search and get data from bluetooth sensors, send data to cloud, switch realy and update firmware over the air (OTA)
  2. **SeedUP Cloud*** - receive data from SeedUP shield, show reports and send notifications to mobile app
  3. **SeedUP Mobile App*** - setup shield wifi credentials, type of plant and threshoulds
+ 4. **Home Assistant Integration*** - create a fully working integration with Home Assistant

 *These software will have their own repositories here.